 LEAF TOBACCO AND CIGARS.
-DENSLOW & CO., 21 South Front Street, Commission Merchants, Leaf Tobacco, Manufactured Tobac-
+DENSLOW & CO., 21 South Front Street, PHILADELPHIA, Commission Merchants, And Wholssule Dealers in all kinds of Leaf Tobacco, Manufactured Tobacco, and Cigars.

-Leaf Tobacco, Manufactured Tobacco, and Cigars.
+HAVE constantly on hand and for sale low all kinds of American and Spanish Leaf To-baccos, selected with special reference to Manufacturers' use.

-HAVE constantly on hand and for sale low all kinds of American and Spanish Leaf Tobaccos, selected with special reference to Manufacturers' use.
-All articles sold, warranted to be as represented and every opportunity afforded for
+All articles sold, warranted to be as represented and every opportunity afforded for examination.